arthurhu1872/physical-ai-stl/README.md

 - **PhysicsNeMo**: add a callback/head computing soft robustness; aggregate into Hydra‑configured loss.

 **C. Spatial logic** (STREL/SpaTiaL):
-For PDE fields: encode properties like “**hotspot dissipates within T across the domain**” (STREL reach/escape).
+For PDE fields: encode properties like **“hotspot dissipates within T across the domain”** (STREL reach/escape).
-For object/sensor graphs: specify relations like “**no more than K sensors within radius R below speed threshold for >Δt**” (SpaTiaL).
+For object/sensor graphs: specify relations like **“no more than K sensors within radius R below speed threshold for >Δt”** (SpaTiaL).

 ---